carlos-sierra/eadam/readme.txt

 -- install tool on staging system
 1) unzip eadam in server and navigate to eadam/stage_system directory
+2) as SYS, run @eadam_01_cur.sql to create eadam directory, user and password
-2) as SYS, run @eadam_install.sql to create staging tables, libraries and views
+3) as SYS, run @eadam_install.sql to create staging tables, libraries and views

 -- load awr data from TAR source file into staging system
 1) place TAR into eadam/stage_system directory (the one that contains this readme.txt)